 Notes from the April 2013 meeting:

-behind Open Source, the Free Software Movement, and of course Linux.
+describes the background behind Open Source, the Free Software Movement, and of

 For our November 2012 meeting we will have a Linux beginners discussion on LFS and Backup for Linux.
 The Linux system follows an organized structure known as Linux File System (LFS) which defines where programs, libraries, and configuration files live.
 We will explore this structure and discuss how to optimize the layout for your next installation, as well as where to find programs.
 The LFS will naturally lead to a discussion of how to backup your Linux system for recovery.
 We will discuss what to back up and what not to backup.
 Finally we will look at backup tools and how to make your own."

 The October 2012 meeting was about "Networking in Linux".
 Our presenter John Moore discussed how to network and troubleshoot Linux.
 Here is the abstract: Networking in Linux is something we all use, but do we understand what is needed to make it work?
 Do we understand how to troubleshoot it when it doesn’t work?
 What happens when you only have a command line interface?
 I will attempt to give you both a mini course in networking and how to troubleshoot it in the process.
 Roll up your sleeves this talk is going to cover lots of details necessary for your Linux chops.
 The presentation can be viewed at: http://www.lions-wing.net/lessons/networking-1/networking-docbook.html.